konne88/konne88.github.io/_posts/2015-02-04-data-abstraction-0.md

       do 12 (destruct n; auto).
     Qed.

-There is no universally accepted definition of _Object Oriented Programming_, but I believe that its essence is captured by the above definitions of interface, object, and constructor.
+There is no universally accepted definition of _Object Oriented Programming_, but the above definitions of interface, object, and constructor capture the essence of OOP (in my opinion).

 [Cook][COOK], and to some extend [Odersky][ODERSKY-TALK] (see [slide 4][ODERSKY-SLIDES]), motivate this definition of OOP, and show how to implement other common OOP constructs with it.